- Published on

 Small, Autonomous Teams with Clear Ownership

-Stripe organizes around ~10-person teams that own entire product areas: Payments Core, Identity, Climate, Terminal, etc. Each team has its own:
+Stripe organizes around small teams of 5–8 engineers that own entire product areas: Payments Core, Identity, Climate, Terminal, etc. These teams work within Stripe's large Ruby monorepo (15M+ lines of code) with:

 - Separate Slack channels and standups